 Secondary sources often come in the form of books and articles.
 They may be printed or electronic material.
 Secondary sources include but are not limited to:

-How to Find Primary Sources Using Global Search
+How to Find Primary Sources Using Library Discover Search

 Primary sources such as treaties, political correspondence, photographs, works of art and artifacts, letters, and the texts of diaries, speeches, oral histories, and interviews are often reproduced in books that analyze the source within a larger context.
 To find these primary sources collected in books: